 Diagnosing Chronic Obstructive Pulmonary Disease

-To diagnose chronic obstructive pulmonary disease, a doctor will ask questions about a patient’s medical history, perform a physical exam and likely order some additional tests.
+To diagnose chronic obstructive pulmonary disease, a doctor will ask questions about a patient’s medical history, perform a physical exam and a lung function test known as spirometry and likely order some additional tests.

 Possible tests can include: